 Dolomites Rock Climbing

-Alps / Dolomites / Italy
+Alps / Italy / Dolomites

-Multi-pitch or single-pitch sport and alpine rock climbs
+Multi-pitch or single-pitch sport and alpine rock climbs with a private guide

-Cortina, Val Gardena or hut-based anywhere in the Dolomites
+Cortina, Val Gardena ae Dolomites

 May – October climbing